marcosbatistaochoa/port/content/_index.md

         - title: Chef/Team Member
           company: LifeTime Fitness, Inc.
           company_url: ''
-          company_logo: org-x
+          company_logo: ''
           location: Atlanta, Georgia
           date_start: '2020-11-01'
           date_end: '2022-05-31'
           description:  |2-
               Accomplishments:

-              -* Contributed to most one of the most successful opening month nationwide in 2022 with over $100,000 in revenue generated
+              * Contributed to most one of the most successful opening month nationwide in 2022 with over $100,000 in revenue generated
-              -* Performance led to branch being within the top 3 nationwide for 4 months in a row in terms of earnings and customer satisfaction
+              * Performance led to branch being within the top 3 nationwide for 4 months in a row in terms of earnings and customer     satisfaction
-              -* Adjusted operations resulting in an 11% decrease in COGS by the third month of operation
+              * Adjusted operations resulting in an 11% decrease in COGS by the third month of operation
          - title: Packaging Associate
           company: Gold Standard Supplements LLC
           company_url: ''